Project status

 What is happening at Dromana Pier?

 Dromana Pier has reached the end of its serviceable life and is being rebuilt with funding from the Victorian Government.
-Once complete, the brand-new Dromana Pier will be a popular feature for this coastal community, providing a safe and accessible location for the community to gather and enjoy a connection to the water.
-The new pier will support a number of activities, including fishing, boating and walking.
+Once complete, the new Dromana Pier will provide a safe and accessible location for the community to gather and enjoy a connection to the water.
+The new pier will support a number of activities including fishing, boating, swimming and sightseeing.

 Why is Dromana Pier being rebuilt?

 Dromana pier was first built in the 1860s and extended in the 1870s.
 Over time the pier has deteriorated in line with its expected design life and is now due to be replaced.
-Currently the pier is partially closed with a 40-metre section of the pier head fenced off for public safety.
+A 40-metre section of the pier head is currently fenced off for public safety.

 What are the features of the new Dromana Pier?

 In early 2024 Parks Victoria appointed a designer to develop designs for the rebuilt pier.
-The final design draws on the feedback received during community consultation in 2021.
+The final design draws on the feedback received during community consultation in 2021 and aims to:

-• Ensuring the pier is fit-for-purpose for the maritime environment.
-This includes consideration of sea level rise, storm events and the wave climate.
+• Support the maritime and marine environment by taking into consideration sea level rise, storm events and the wave climate.

 How was the community consulted on the new Dromana Pier?

-The earlier concept plan was prepared because the pier was approaching the end of life and Parks Victoria needed to commence planning for a future rebuild when funding became available.
 In 2021, in preparation for rebuilding Dromana Pier, Parks Victoria developed three early concept designs and sought community and stakeholder aspirations and ideas for a new Dromana Pier.
-Preferences and ideas were captured and will be considered as part of the new pier’s final design stage.
-Building on community-influenced concept designs produced in 2021, this year we’re conducting detailed investigations and stakeholder conversations to shape the pier’s design and engineering requirements.
-This includes understanding the pier’s relationship to changes in sea level and storm events as well as beach erosion and movement.
+The final design build on the initial designs, community feedback and conversations with stakeholders.
+It also takes into consideration the pier’s relationship to changes in sea level and storm events as well as beach erosion and movement.

 When will the new pier be built?